|

 the same year, his service during all three of those stints is combined to

+determine if he has worked the requisite 1,000 hours.
 The easy solution may seem to be to simply exclude these groups.
 However,

 the Quality Assurance Bulletin indicates that doing so will, in most cases,